rishujam/Android-Interview-Questions/README.md

 Q8.
 Flows vs live data, uses of flow when and when live data

-Q9. const, val, var, companion object and object (Use and difference)
+Q9. const, val, var, companion object and object (Use and difference)</br>
+Ans -> var - mutable variables</br>
+       val - immutable variable assigned at runtime</br>
+       const val - assigned at compile time</br>
+       companion object - Inside this block we can define static variables/function inside classes/files.</br>
+       object - Used to make singleton classes ( inside this class all functions and variables will be static )</br>

 Q10.
 Use of open (Inheritence in kotlin vs java)